-There have been no significant changes to the contractual obligations table above since December 31, 2013.
 The contractual obligations table does not include any potential contingent payments upon the achievement by us of specified patent prosecution, clinical, regulatory and commercial events, as applicable, or royalty payments we may be required to make under license agreements we have entered into with various entities pursuant to which we have in-licensed certain intellectual property, including the Bayer license agreement.
 See "Business-Intellectual Property-In-Licensed Intellectual Property" for additional information.
 The table also excludes potential payments we may be required to make under manufacturing agreements as the timing of when these payments will actually be made is uncertain and the payments are contingent upon the initiation and completion of future activities.
-In June 2014, we achieved a research and development milestone, and in accordance with the terms of the Bayer license agreement, we recorded \$2.0 million of research and development expense that we are obligated to pay during the second half of 2014.
+In June 2014, we achieved a research and development milestone, and in accordance with the terms of the Bayer license agreement, we recorded \$2.0 million of research and development expense that we are obligated to pay as follows: \$1.0 million before December 31, 2014 and \$1.0 million at the earlier of (i) recurring \$50 million in gross proceeds from an equity financing or (ii) July 31, 2015.
+Interest is being accrued at LIBOR plus 2% per annum during the period the amount is outstanding.